ChaosNexus: A Foundation Model for ODE-based Chaotic System Forecasting with Hierarchical Multi-scale Awareness: Introduction

-To overcome these obstacles, we introduce ChaosNexus, a foundation model engineered for universal chaotic dynamics forecasting.
-At its core is our proposed ScaleFormer, a U-Net-inspired Transformer architecture designed to master the multi-scale nature of chaotic systems.
-Its encoder progressively models fine-grained to coarse temporal contexts through hierarchical patch merging, while the symmetric decoder, aided by skip connections, reconstructs fine-grained details via patch expansion.
-To facilitate robust cross-system generalization, each Transformer block is augmented with a Mixture-of-Experts (MoE) layer, enabling the model to disentangle diverse dynamics by allocating specialized parameters for distinct system regimes.
-Furthermore, we condition the model with a frequency fingerprint derived from a wavelet scattering transform, providing a stable spectral signature that captures the system's intrinsic oscillatory and modulatory behaviors.
+To bridge this gap, we introduce ChaosNexus, a foundation model designed to adapt to the multi-scale, heterogeneous nature of ODE-based chaotic dynamics.
+At its core is our proposed ScaleFormer, a U-Net-inspired architecture that hierarchically processes temporal contexts.
+Its encoder progressively merges patches to capture coarse-grained global attractors, while the decoder reconstructs fine-grained details via patch expansion, ensuring fidelity across different frequency bands.
+To tackle the cross-system heterogeneity, we incorporate a Mixture-of-Experts (MoE) mechanism into each ScaleFormer block.
+Crucially, recognizing that distinct power spectra define the system's identity, we condition the model on a frequency fingerprint derived from a wavelet scattering transform.
+It adaptively modulates the fusion of multi-scale representations that align with the target system's intrinsic energy distribution.